-Pre 1st July 2017, a manufacturer, trader, retailer or any other business was filing returns for various compliance’s – Excise, VAT, Service Tax, Sales Tax, Income Tax etc. with individual returns for each of them.
+Pre 1st July 2017, a manufacturer, trader, retailer or any other business was filing returns for various compliance’s – Excise, VAT, Service Tax, Sales Tax, and Income Tax etc. with individual returns for each of them.
 A continuous process of filing returns – monthly, quarterly, half-yearly and yearly existed and businesses were apparently occupied throughout the year for filing one or the other return.

-The basic features of the returns mechanism in GST include electronic filing of returns, uploading of invoice level information and auto-population of information relating to Input Tax Credit (ITC) from returns of supplier to that of recipient, invoice-level information matching and auto reversal of Input Tax Credit in case of mismatch.
+The basic features of the GST returns mechanism in GST include electronic filing of GST returns, uploading of invoice level information and auto-population of information relating to Input Tax Credit (ITC) from GST returns of supplier to that of recipient, invoice-level information matching and auto reversal of Input Tax Credit in case of mismatch.
 The returns mechanism is designed to assist the taxpayer to file returns and avail ITC smoothly.

 Online filing of GST returns is a new phenomenon for the Indian businesses and there are three ways to file a GST return: